PopupMaker/Popup-Maker/readme.txt

 == Changelog ==

-= v1.8.0 - TBD =
+= v1.8.0 - 02/20/2019 =
 * Feature: New popup theme settings:
   * New close button positions top center, bottom center, middle left & middle right.
   * New option to position close button outside of popup.
-* Feature: Added support for Gutenberg editor when creating popups.
 * Improvement: Add constant to disable logging.
 * Improvement: Added complete uninstall option.
+* Improvement: Added limited experimental support for Gutenberg editor when creating popups.
+Complete support in the works.
+* Improvement: Added new unified alerts interface on PM dash pages.
+This will keep you up to date on required migration changes, new features & more.
+* Improvement: Added new translation request for detected polyglot admins when their language doesn't have an updated Language Pack.
 * Tweak: Removed option setting to 'Hide Admin Support Widget' which is no longer relevant.
+* Tweak: Add constant to disable logging.
 * Fix: Condition options for BuddyPress integration had values & labels switched.
 * Fix: Bug with Gravity Forms Personal Data menu item missing.
 * Fix: iOS Click overlay close not working.